 Several key factors go into determining the perfect fit for your business.
 We need to look at everything from the total power your equipment draws to the specific electrical setup of your building.
 We’ll also consider the type of fuel that makes the most sense for you and account for the extra power surge some machines need just to start up.
 Finally, we have to make sure everything is up to code.
 Understanding these elements is the first step toward a reliable commercial generator installation.

-Your Power Requirements and Load
+Start With Your Power Requirements

 First things first, we need to figure out your “power load.”
 This is simply the total amount of electricity all your essential equipment needs to run at the same time.
 Choosing a generator that’s too small is a recipe for disaster; it can lead to system failures or even damage your generator as it struggles to keep up.
 On the other hand, a generator that’s too big can waste fuel and money, and in some cases, it can even harm your building’s electrical system.
 The goal is to find that sweet spot where your power needs are met efficiently and reliably.

-Voltage and Phase Needs
+Getting the Voltage and Phase Right

 Every commercial building has a unique electrical system, and your generator has to be a perfect match.
 The two main types you’ll encounter are single-phase and three-phase power.
 Most smaller businesses might use single-phase, while larger facilities with heavy-duty machinery often require three-phase power.
 Your generator must match your building’s voltage and phase requirements exactly.
 This isn’t something you should have to figure out on your own; a professional assessment is the best way to confirm your building’s specific needs and ensure your new Generac generator integrates seamlessly.

-The Right Fuel Type
+Choosing the Right Fuel Type

 Your generator will need a steady supply of fuel to run, and you have a few options to choose from: natural gas, diesel, or liquid propane.
 Each has its own advantages.
 Natural gas is convenient because it connects directly to your utility line, meaning you never have to worry about refueling.
 Diesel is known for its power and on-site fuel storage, making it a common choice for critical facilities.
 Propane is also stored on-site and has a long shelf life.
 The best choice depends on what’s available in your area, your budget, and your business’s specific operational needs.